 University Sport and Recreation

-Getting physically active can boost your mental health and even your academic record.
-Sport at university is offered at levels to suit every student, from team sports to gyms or leisure activities.
-We look at representative and student-run sport, sporting excellence, and in our unique survey, show what sporting provision you can expect from your university.
-We start with an overview of what's on offer – and why it's worth taking part.
+Getting physically active can help to boost your energy, mental health and even help your academics, with representative and student-run sports offered at all levels.
+In our unique survey, we show what sporting facilities you can expect from your university, starting with an overview of what's on offer and why it's worth taking part.

 - Representative or performance sport (at varsity level, i.e. competition between universities).